turingschool/backend-curriculum-site/module2/misc/blogger.md

 Many-to-many relationships are tricky because we're using an SQL database.
 If an Article "has many" tags, then we would put the foreign key `article_id` inside the `tags` table - so then a Tag would "belong to" an Article.
 But a tag can connect to *many* articles, not just one.
 We can't model this relationship with just the `articles` and `tags` tables.

 When we start thinking about the database modeling, there are a few ways to achieve this setup.
 One way is to create a "join table" that just tracks which tags are connected to which articles.
-Traditionally this table would be named `articles_tags` and Rails would express the relationships by saying that the Article model `has_and_belongs_to_many` Tags, while the Tag model `has_and_belongs_to_many` Articles.
+Traditionally this table would be named `article_tags` and Rails would express the relationships by saying that the Article model `has_and_belongs_to_many` Tags, while the Tag model `has_and_belongs_to_many` Articles.

 Most of the time this isn't the best way to really model the relationship.
 The connection between the two models usually has value of its own, so we should promote it to a real model.
 For our purposes, we'll introduce a model named "Tagging" which is the connection between Articles and Tags.
 The relationships will setup like this: